 The Boardman River system is another large system with dozens of tributaries and dams along the way.
 From its origin, the Boardman River stretches 28.2 miles to where it empties into the Grand Traverse Bay of Lake Michigan.
 The Boardman River is different from the other larger river systems in Michigan because it does not need to rely on stocking to replenish its trout supply each year.
 Instead, the conditions of this river allow for a naturally producing and healthy Brown Trout population.
-Go after the healthy and plentiful Brown Trout in the Huron River, or if Brook Trout is more your game, then try any number of the creeks that feed into the river.
+Go after the healthy and plentiful Brown Trout in the Boardman River, or if Brook Trout is more your game, then try any number of the creeks that feed into the river.
 Some of the better creeks for Brook Trout include Albright Creek, Carpenter Creek, Twenty two Creek, and Beitner Creek.
 There is a sweet honey hole for Brown Trout above the Brown Bridge Dam.
 I recommend fly fishing there for some good action on Brown Trout in the 10 to 13-inch range.
 However, it is not required that you fly fish there to bring in your limit.
 Both live bait and some artificial tackle will be sure to get you something.

 9. THE RIFLE RIVER (OGEMAW AND ARENAC COUNTY)